 The United States has not ratified any treaty with the recognition and enforcement of foreign judicial judgments as a principal focus.
 Therefore, the recognition and enforcement of a judgment entered by a court in New York with respect to an aircraft lease would be subject to a case-by-case analysis, with input from foreign counsel being of critical importance.
+The courts of many jurisdictions outside the United States will recognise judgments issued by the courts in New York and it is customary for local counsel to provide a legal opinion to that effect.

-In contrast with this position, as a member state of the European Union (EU), the United Kingdom benefits from a number of instruments that regulate jurisdiction and the recognition and enforcement of judgements as between EU member states.
-The Brussels Regulation (Recast),1 for example, applies to the enforcement of judgments across the EU in proceedings instituted on or after 10 January 2015 and is directly effective in the United Kingdom and all other member states.2 Similarly, the 2007 Lugano Convention extends the recognition and enforcement of English judgements to certain European Free Trade Association countries, those being Denmark, Iceland, Norway and Switzerland.
+In contrast with this position, as a member state of the EU,2 the United Kingdom benefits from a number of instruments that regulate jurisdiction and the recognition and enforcement of judgments as between EU member states.
+The Brussels Regulation (Recast),3 for example, applies to the enforcement of judgments across the EU in proceedings instituted on or after 10 January 2015 and is directly effective in the United Kingdom and all other member states.4 Similarly, the 2007 Lugano Convention extends the recognition and enforcement of English judgments to certain European Free Trade Association countries, those being Denmark, Iceland, Norway and Switzerland.

 The United Kingdom also benefits from a number of bilateral arrangements for the enforcement of judgments with certain non-EU countries (including members of the Commonwealth, the British Overseas Territories and a number of former British colonies).
-Importantly for a lessor, these arrangements extend to jurisdictions often experienced in aircraft leasing transactions such as the Cayman Islands, Bermuda and the British Virgin Islands.
+Importantly for a lessor, these arrangements extend to jurisdictions often experienced in aircraft leasing transactions such as the Cayman Islands, Bermuda and the British Virgin Islands.5